Cheesefare

 What is the fasting typicon (instructions) for the first week, and all the days in the Lenten season?

 During all of Great Lent, we eat no animal products.
 We abstain from all flesh meat, fish (except for the feast of the Annunciation, since this is such a joyful feast of the Mother of God, and on Palm Sunday), milk, cheese and other milk products, eggs, olive oil and wine on all weekdays (Monday through and including Friday).
-On the weekends (Saturday and Sunday), wine and olive oil are permitted.
+On the weekends (Saturday and Sunday), wine and olive oil are permitted.7.
+QUESTION

 During Great Lent, we read the long and rich canon of St Andrew of Crete.
 When and in which services?

 The first 4 evening of Great Lent (Clean Monday through Clean Thursday), we serve Great Compline, and a portion of the Great Canon of St Andrew of Crete.
-During Orthros for the 5th Thursday of Great Lent, (served Wednesday evening), we read the life of St. Mary of Egypt, and chant the Great Canon in its entirety.
+During Orthros for the 5th Thursday of Great Lent, (served Wednesday evening), we read the life of St. Mary of Egypt, and chant the Great Canon in its entirety.8.
+QUESTION

 Describe the dialogue in the Great canon.
 Who is speaking?
 Who is being spoken to?

 The Great Canon is a one way dialogue of St Andrew speaking to his soul.
 We would do well to put ourselves in his (St. Andrew’s) place when the canon is being chanted.
 Yes, listen carefully with your heart and open your mind.
 Fix it on the words and apply them to yourself.
 In doing so, also recognize with awe the wisdom of the holy fathers and know that our Lord spoke to them and inspired them directly.
 If you do, the passion of Christ will be instilled in you from that moment on and it will remain with you until the Resurrection.
-You will experience joy as did those who knew Him and saw Him having risen from the dead!
+You will experience joy as did those who knew Him and saw Him having risen from the dead!9.
+QUESTION

 Describe in general terms the content of the Great Canon.

 The Great canon is a dialogue between St Andrew of Crete and his soul.
 He brings to bear many examples of the righteous and the unrighteous from the Old and New Testaments in order to show himself good and bad examples, make himself ashamed of his sins, and spur himself to repentance.
-There is also significant mystical theology and similarities that the saint illuminates in the midst of his lamentations.
+There is also significant mystical theology and similarities that the saint illuminates in the midst of his lamentations.10.
+QUESTION

 What are the essential virtues that are a necessity for salvation that shine forth brightly in the words of the Great Canon?